Scope

 keyword.

 Now you should have a grasp on how data is stored and handled by scripts.
-You're ready to learn more advanced usages of these techniques, such as Arrays and Loops.
+You're ready to learn more advanced usages of these techniques, such as and .